TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Getting Started

 The main program is Main_File_FC.
 Main_File_FC will create a window that displays current driving speed, cooling fluid temperature, accelerator pedal position, brake pedal position, steering wheel position and cooling fluid flow speed.
 Main_File_FC uses the classes MainMidWindow and BotMidWindow from MainMidWindow.py and BotMidWindow.py.
-The files found in Test_code_smaller_parts are software used to test and understand certain parts in Main_File_FC.
+The files found in the folder Test_code_smaller_parts are files used to test and understand certain parts in Main_File_FC.

 ### Prerequisites

 You will need the display made by the formula cruisers, a Raspberry Pi (RPi) and a python integrated development environment (IDE).
-If you want to test your code without working on the Raspberry Pi, you will have to download an IDE on your computer for example spyder, PyCharm or Atom.
+If you want to test your code without working on the Raspberry Pi, you will have to download an IDE onto your computer for example spyder, PyCharm or Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing